Enforcement and Compliance, International Trade Administration, Department of Commerce.

 Analysis of Comments Received

-All issues raised in the case and rebuttal briefs by parties to these new shipper reviews are addressed in the Issues and Decision Memorandum, which is hereby adopted by this notice.
-A list of the issues which parties raised and to which we respond in the Issues and Decision Memorandum is attached to this notice as an Appendix.
-The Issues and Decision Memorandum is a public document and is on file electronically via Enforcement and Compliance's Antidumping and Countervailing Duty Centralized Electronic Service System (IA ACCESS).
-Access to IA ACCESS is available to registered users at http://iaaccess.trade.gov and in the Central Records Unit, Room 7046 of the main Department of Commerce building.
-In addition, a complete version of the Issues and Decision Memorandum can Start Printed Page 66356be accessed directly on the Internet at http://enforcement.trade.gov/frn/index.html.
-The signed Issues and Decision Memorandum and the electronic versions of the Issues and Decision Memorandum are identical in content.
+The IDM is a public document and is on file electronically via Enforcement and Compliance's Antidumping and Countervailing Duty Centralized Electronic Service System (ACCESS).
+ACCESS is available to registered users at http://access.trade.gov and in the Central Records Unit, room B8024 of the main Department of Commerce building.
+In addition, a complete version of the IDM can be accessed directly on the internet at http://enforcement.trade.gov/frn/index.html.
+The signed and the electronic versions of the IDM are identical in content.
 A list of the topics addressed in the IDM is contained in the Appendix to this notice.

 Cash Deposit Requirements

-The following cash deposit requirements will be effective upon publication of the final results of these new shipper reviews for shipments of the subject merchandise from the PRC entered, or withdrawn from warehouse, for consumption on or after the publication date, as provided for by section 751(a)(2)(C) of the Tariff Act of 1930, as amended (the “Act”): (1) For the exporter/producer combinations listed above, the cash deposit rate will be 0.00 percent and (2) for subject merchandise exported by Bonn Flooring, Fuerjia, or Huade but not self-produced by the respective exporters, the cash deposit rate will be the PRC-wide rate of 58.84 percent.
+The following cash deposit requirement will be effective upon publication of the final results of this new shipper review for shipments of the subject merchandise from China Start Printed Page 21331entered, or withdrawn from warehouse, for consumption on or after the publication date, as provided by section 751(a)(2)(C) of the Act: As Muyun has not been found to be entitled to a separate rate, the cash deposit rate will be that for the China-wide entity, or 25.62 percent.
+These deposit requirements, when imposed, shall remain in effect until further notice.

 Notification to Importers

-This notice also serves as a final reminder to importers of their responsibility under 19 CFR 351.402(f)(2) to file a certificate regarding the reimbursement of antidumping duties prior to liquidation of the relevant entries during these PORs.
-Failure to comply with this requirement could result in the Secretary's presumption that reimbursement of the antidumping duties occurred and the subsequent assessment of double antidumping duties.
+This notice also serves as a final reminder to importers of their responsibility under 19 CFR 351.402(f)(2) to file a certificate regarding the reimbursement of antidumping duties prior to liquidation of the relevant entries during this review period.
+Failure to comply with this requirement could result in Commerce's presumption that reimbursement of antidumping duties occurred and the subsequent assessment of double antidumping duties.